 House Ball— Bowling balls that are offered by the alley, in contrast to a ball that you have bought yourself.

-6 bagger is a one of bowling terms.
-When a bowler throws 6 strikes in a row, it is known as 6 Bagger.
+6-bagger is one of the bowling terms.
+When a bowler throws 6 strikes in a row, it is called 6 Bagger.
 Three to Eleven can come before this term in place of six.
 This is more frequently used amongst Bowling Terms.

 Count: The number of bowling pins knocked over and added to the strike or Bowling Spare from the last frame.

-Double: When the bowler throws two strikes in a row, it is known as double.
+Double: When the bowler throws two strikes in a row, it is called double.

-Hambone/clover/4 bagger): Four consecutive strikes is called Hambone.
+Hambone/clover/4 bagger): Four consecutive strikes are called Hambone.

 Spare: Knocking down all the pins in two attempts.
 This is from popular bowling terms.

 Strike: Knocking down all the pins in the first attempt.
-From a well know bowling terms are this.
+A well know bowling term is this.

-Strike-out: Three consecutive strikes in the last frame is known as strike-out.
+Strike-out: Three consecutive strikes in the last frame is known as a strike-out.

 Turkey: Three strikes in a row is described as turkey.